haiku/haiku/docs/develop/servers/app_server/Decorator.rst

 This hook function is primarily used to change colors used when a window changes focus states and is called immediately after the state is changed.
-If, for example, a decorator does not use OpenBeOS' GUI color set, it would change its drawing colors to reflect the change in focus.
+If, for example, a decorator does not use Haiku' GUI color set, it would change its drawing colors to reflect the change in focus.